dortania/vanilla-laptop-guide-legacy/OpenCore/config.md

 # Creating our config

 Now comes the fun part, making our config.plist.
-Follow your respective section for configuraing, the typical breakdown of how to follow:
+Follow your respective section for configuring, the typical breakdown of how to follow:

 [Ivy Bridge](/config.plist/ivy-bridge.md)
 * 3000 series, 2012 era